-This is probably due to the fact that intermediate players know enough about the game to improve their skills, but not so much to reach the levels of professional players.
+This is probably because intermediate players know enough about the game to improve their skills but not so much to reach the levels of professional players.

-You don’t want anything that weighs too much, but you don’t anything that feels too light.
-The weight of the racquet is determined by the materials used to manufacture it.
+You don’t want anything that weighs too much, but you don’t want anything that feels too light.
+The racket’s weight is determined by the materials used to manufacture it.

-While in the past, most racquets used wood and nylon string, these days, they used a lot of polymers and lightweight metals to help players get more control over their spins and to deliver the most power out of each swing.
+While in the past, most rackets used wood and nylon string, these days, they use a lot of polymers and lightweight metals to help players get more control over their spins and to deliver the most power out of each swing.

-Tennis rackets are useful based on the height of the player and their size and build.
+Tennis rackets are helpful based on the height of the player and their size and build.

-Players with big builds will serve better with racquets that have a heavy grip.
-Their swing power will be increased a tenfold.
+Players with big builds will serve better than rackets with heavy grip.
+Their swing power will be increased tenfold.

-Additional Features to Consider While Choosing a Racquet
+Additional Features to Consider While Choosing a Racket

-There is a lot more information to process when you are making your purchase.
-This holds especially true if you are buying online.
+There is much more information to process when you are making your purchase, and this holds especially true if you buy online.

 Keep in mind that we have gathered most of these features based on the experienced of many players and reviews across the internet.

-The general consensus seems to focus on balance, but we would do a disservice to our game if we chose something based on reviews alone.
-Take these other recommendations at heart when you pick your racquet from your favorite outlet.
+The consensus seems to focus on balance, but we would do a disservice to our game if we chose something based on reviews alone.
+Take these other recommendations at heart when you pick your racket from your favorite outlet.

-Get a Racquet that Gives you Full Control
+Get a Racket that Gives you Full Control

 If you are playing at intermediate levels, you are no longer focusing your attention on hitting back the ball alone.
 Once you have a handle on the game, the rules about sets, and how the scores are handled, you need to create your identity for the game.

-The identity is closely related to how to you play, how you swing, and how you spin.
-Get a racquet that allows you to do just that.
-The more you feel in control of your racquet, the more you’ll be able to enjoy the game.
+The identity is closely related to how you play, how you swing, and how you spin.
+Get a racket that allows you to do just that.
+The more you feel in control of your racket, the more you’ll be able to enjoy the game.

-Play with a Racquet that Feels Heavy on your Hands
+Play with a Racket that Feels Heavy on your Hands

-It’s a fact that a heavier racquet can affect your game negatively if you don’t know how to handle it.
-Your trainer will have a pretty good idea about the best racquet that suits you when it comes to weight.
+It’s a fact that a heavier racket can affect your game negatively if you don’t know how to handle it.
+Your trainer will have a pretty good idea about the best racket that suits you when it comes to weight.

 Try to go a couple of extra ounces over the given recommendation.
-Take a couple of swings with it and try to see how much time it takes you to get used to it.
-If the racquet feels too heavy and your arms get tired after two sets, that’s not the best option for you.
+Please take a couple of swings with it and see how much time it takes you to get used to it.
+If the racket feels too heavy and your arms get tired after two sets, that’s not the best option.

-Intermediate players know the importance of being able to spin their racquets in a match.
-They can deliver better swings with one side after the other has been tensed for too long.
-You also need to check the string pattern and the tension of them to make sure you are playing with something that can withstand your long hours of practice.
+Intermediate players know the importance of being able to spin their rackets in a match, and they can deliver better swings with one side after the other has been tensed for too long.
+You also need to check their string pattern and tension to ensure you are playing with something that can withstand your long hours of practice.

-Get a Racquet with a Perfect Grip for You
+Get a Racket with a Perfect Grip for You

-This is probably the most personal choice you can make out of all the features you should look for in a racquet.
+This is probably the most personal choice you can make out of all the features you should look for in a racket.

-The grip is where you hold the racquet as you play.
-That’s the space of the racquet that should feel right for you at every single moment of any given match.
+The grip is where you hold the racket as you play, and that’s the space of the racket that should feel right for you at every moment of any given match.

-If the grip of a racquet feels weird or uncomfortable, you won’t be able to score a point in a clean fashion.
+If the grip of a racket feels weird or uncomfortable, you won’t be able to score a point cleanly.
 You also won’t be able to get the full strength out of your swings.

 Look for a bargain (Cost-Effectiveness)

-Racquets for intermediate players are pretty tricky when it comes to cost.
-They are not cheap, like entry-level racquets, but they are not as expensive as high-end products for professionals.
-There is a lot of budget options in this peculiar spectrum, but the best ones are a bit more pricey.
+Rackets for intermediate players are pretty tricky when it comes to cost.
+They are not cheap, like entry-level rackets, but not as expensive as high-end products for professionals.
+There are many budget options in this peculiar spectrum, but the best ones are slightly pricey.

-Most of these are also produced by established brands that have been improving racquets as time goes by.
-Wilson, Head, Textreme, and Babolat have customized technology on each one of their racquets, and they are also some of the best-ranked racquets in the world by regular players and pros alike.
+Most of these are also produced by established brands that have been improving rackets as time goes by.
+Wilson, Head, Textreme, and Babolat have customized technology on each of their rackets, and they are also some of the best-ranked rackets in the world by regular players and pros alike.

-What's the Best Tennis Racquet Brand for Intermediate Players?
+What's the Best Tennis Racket Brand for Intermediate Players?

 Our picks include four popular brands.
-If we had to choose one that stands out of all of them, it would have to be our Babolat pick.
-We stand by our choice over the most balanced option with the Head racquet that we ranked first, but if you have a little more money to spare, you should go for the Babolat.
+If we had to choose one that stands out from them, it would have to be our Babolat pick.
+We stand by our choice over the most balanced option with the Head racket we ranked first, but if you have a little more money to spare, you should go for the Babolat.

-What is the Best Second Choice of Tennis Racquets on the List?
+What is the Best Second Choice of Tennis Rackets on the List?

-Head would the most logical choice or either of the two Wilsons we recommended.
-The Textreme is best suited for more experienced players.
+Head would be the most logical choice or either one of the two Wilsons we recommended, and the Textreme is best suited for more experienced players.

-What's The Best Option When it Comes to Head Size and Grip for Tennis Racquets?
+What's The Best Option When it Comes to Head Size and Grip for Tennis Rackets?

-Is it True that Heavy Racquets are Better?
+Is it True that Heavy Rackets are Better?

-They are incredibly useful as long as you are able to handle them without losing head speed.
+They are beneficial as long as you can handle them without losing head speed.
 You will be ready to hit heavier balls, as well.
-They get some time to get used to, but once you do, you will be scoring points left and right in the blink of an eye.
+They get some time to get used to, but once you do, you will score points left and right in the blink of an eye.

-What's the Best Tennis Racquet for Quick Spin?
+What's the Best Tennis Racket for Quick Spin?

-In our list is the Wilson Blade 98S Countervail, but this also falls in the land of “what feels best for the player,” which is something very personal at the end of the day.
-String tension plays a significant role in this regard, as a tennis player needs to make the switch when they feel a side is losing the ability to manage their swings.
+In our list is the Wilson Blade 98S Countervail, but this also falls in the land of “what feels best for the player,” which is very personal at the end of the day.
+String tension plays a significant role in this regard, as tennis players need to make the switch when they feel a side is losing the ability to manage their swings.

 It is good to have options, but you should never choose something based on looks.
-As you probably know by now, even something as simple as the handle of a racquet has a great deal of effect in your game.
+As you probably know by now, even something as simple as a racket handle has a great deal of effect on your game.

 You can’t let randomness affect your performance.
-It is best if you take advice from the people who have tried these products before you.
+It is best to take advice from those who have tried these products before you.
 That way, you can make an informed purchase.